-2. It is developed a methodology for mathematical assessment of the technical-economic competitiveness of the manufacturing system;
+2. Develop a methodology for mathematical assessment of the technical-economic competitiveness of the manufacturing system;

-3. It is developed a new concept of manufacturing systems management based on behavioural modelling of the market-manufacturing system assembly and on the implementation of the management to the manufacturing system, which is generally applicable and appropriate to the current market demands;
+3. Develop a new concept of manufacturing systems management based on behavioural modelling of the market-manufacturing system assembly and on the implementation of the management to the manufacturing system, which is generally applicable and appropriate to the current market demands;